eclipse-tracecompass/trace-event-logger/README.md

 There are two new `handler`s introduced.

-* The AsyncFileHandler: `org.eclipse.tracecompass.trace_event_logger.AsyncFileHandler` in the logging properties.
+* The AsyncFileHandler: `org.eclipse.tracecompass.traceeventlogger.AsyncFileHandler` in the logging properties.
 It handles serialization and writing to disk in a separate thread from the caller.
 Note: this will require explicitly killing a process when it exits as it is a separate thread.

-* The SnapshotHandler: `org.eclipse.tracecompass.trace_event_logger.SnapshotHandler` in the logging properties.
+* The SnapshotHandler: `org.eclipse.tracecompass.traceeventlogger.SnapshotHandler` in the logging properties.
 It writes all events to a fixed length queue (culling at the front when full) and dumps the entire queue to disk when a defined latency is hit, for example when a span lasts over 30 seconds.